 The key benefit of this strategy is that you can use the accumulated cash value as collateral when accessing funds while still receiving the death benefit in case of your passing.
-By leveraging this concept, you are able to essentially become your own banker – just like everything entails Pros and Cons, so does Infinite Banking.
+By leveraging this concept, you are able to be your own bank with an adjustable life policy– just like everything entails Pros and Cons, so does Infinite Banking.

 Let’s take a look at the few important key points of Pros & Cons of Infinite Banking:

 1. Access to cash whenever needed, with no need to wait for banks or financial institutions to approve.

 2. The ability to invest without being subject to market fluctuations and the potential for higher returns than traditional banking investment methods.